Phileosopher/commonplace/technology.md

 ## Destruction

 Technology's power magnifies *everything*, including [moral](morality.md) decisions.
 Some technology is created to destroy (e.g., explosives, guns), but people can use just about anything they want for a destructive [purpose](purpose.md).
 But, public discussions about the moral implications of new technology often arise *after* the [trend](trends.md) has taken hold.

+APPLICATION: Technology never really solves [moral](morality.md) problems.
+It only magnifies them as it removes physical constraints.

+APPLICATION: [Political](stories-storytellers.md) and [military power](people-conflicts-war.md) comes through technology.
+You can travel wherever you want with the correct vehicles and spread information wherever you want with the appropriate [computer systems](technology.md).

 APPLICATION: Don't blame technology, blame the user.
 This applies to guns, written publications, and any [trendy](trends.md) tech.
 There's a [good](morality.md) and [productive](results.md) use for every [evil](morality-evil.md) application of technology.